JThh/fair-alloc-app-ra/contribution/ADVANCED_CONTRIBUTION.md

 ## Contribution Guideline for Experienced Coders

 This serves as an advanced guide for experienced coders.
+You may skip the decomposition section and work directly on the [`Code Templates`](./ADVANCED_CONTRIBUTION.md#code-templates). **You are advised to submit your app file via a [Pull Request](https://github.com/JThh/fair-alloc-app-ra/compare) upon finishing all steps in this guide**.
+Our developers will review your PR (after it passes the CI) and incorporate your contribution at our site if possible!

 ### Code Section Decomposition